 When buyers enter the 4-seat experimental market with $350k to $450k to spend, the decision almost always comes down to the two undisputed heavyweights of the category.

-If you are a speed purist who needs to haul heavy payloads across the country at 175 knots, and you want an asset with the absolute tightest secondary-market liquidity, the Van’s RV-10 remains the undisputed king of the 4-seat EAB market.
+If you want to sip unleaded fuel, demand the safety of a ballistic parachute, and want a guided, rapid factory-build experience, the Sling TSi is the smartest deployment of capital.
+If you are a speed purist who needs to haul heavy payloads across the country at 175 knots, and you want an asset with the absolute tightest secondary-market liquidity, the Van's RV-10 remains the undisputed king of the 4-seat EAB market.

 For the buyer who lacks the time to build an experimental aircraft or strictly mandates the ironclad legal security of a standard FAA 14 CFR Part 23 normal-category airframe, the market used to present a painful binary: spend well over $1,000,000 for a new Cirrus SR22, or spend $250,000 on a 40-year-old legacy airframe.